TylerYep/wolfbot/README.md

 * Design Considerations:
   * game_roles and original_roles in the classes for each role: different for each awake_init function?
 Causes a lot of pylint issues.
 I could find how many to pass in one_night.
   * Rethink Wolf characters and how the class mechanics work before writing their tests.
 This may be the next big step in the project, or I might go back to multi-statement.
+  * Should have statements on init like all of the other characters.
+The reason I didn't originally was to trim the set using previous statements.
+  * new_role should be a learnable vector or a dict that gets updated as the probability of change increases.
+  * Creating a directed statement index dependency graph to use in conjunction with the solver.
+Find the hubs and find statements that don't connect very much with the graph.
+  * Find a consistent way of testing performance.
+This might be 1000 runs to get an average or something.
+I can run it on Google Cloud with the $300 in credits.

 * Small Stories:
   * Add List of SolverStates to conftest.py